-- Ask for help with lifting you're shopping for at least 6 weeks after a cervical spinal fusion - Shopping can be done online; some of your local shops may also deliver.
+Ask for help with lifting your shopping for at least 4 weeks after a lumbar discectomy/decompression operation and for at least 6 weeks after a lumbar spinal fusion

+- Shopping can be done online; some of your local shops may also deliver.
 Ask the delivery driver to put your shopping onto a table or work surface.
-This should make it easier for you to put the shopping away - When you do return to shopping in the supermarket, do it little and often - You may find it easier to use one of the smaller trolleys at the supermarket - Don't over fill your shopping bags.
-Don't put all the heavy items in one bag, spread the load - Take care when lifting the shopping bags from the trolley into the car boot, and out again at home - Do not twist or overreach when handling you're shopping
+This should make it easier for you to put the shopping away - When you do return to shopping in the supermarket, do it little and often - You may find it easier to use one of the smaller trolleys at the supermarket - Don't over fill your shopping bags - Take care when lifting the shopping bags from the trolley into the car boot, and out again at home - Do not twist or over reach when handling your shopping